msh5991/PDtools/README.md

 - Export the formation enthalpy and enthalpy above convex hull for each composition in the phase diagram to the Igor Text format, which can be opened with Igor Pro software.

 ## Usage
-You can try a tutorial from the [turorials](tutorial/tutorial.ipynb).
+You can try a tutorial from ['tutorial/tutorial.ipynb'](tutorial/tutorial.ipynb).

 ## Required Packages
 The author has tested the operation in the following environment.